Guide

 Creating a zone or another figure on the chart

-Show how the user changes the default draw color and how recent colors are available for quick reuse.
+The color picker changes the default draw color and keeps recent colors for reuse.

 Selected figure ready for editing

-Show resize handles or another clear selection state so the user understands that the figure can be moved or recolored.
+Resize handles and the selection state identify the figure that can be moved or recolored.

 Saved markup after reopening the same coin